ncclab-sustech/ChineseEEG-2/text_and_audio_embeddings/README.md

 ### Text Embeddings

-We offer the code `text_embedding.py` and audio_embed to generate the text embeddings.
-Embeddings of the text and audio of the two novels were calculated using a pre-trained language and speech model [BERT-base-Chinese](https://huggingface.co/google-bert/bert-base-chinese) and [Wav2Vec2](https://huggingface.co/ehcalabres/wav2vec2-lg-xlsr-en-speech-emotion-recognition) to generate text and audio embeddings, enabling multi-model alignment with EEG recordings.
+We offer the code `text_embed.py` to generate the text embeddings using a pre-trained language model [BERT-base-Chinese](https://huggingface.co/google-bert/bert-base-chinese)  and `audio_embed.py` to generate the audio embeddings using pre-trained speech model [Wav2Vec2](https://huggingface.co/ehcalabres/wav2vec2-lg-xlsr-en-speech-emotion-recognition), enabling multi-model alignment with EEG recordings.

 We offered text/audio embeddings in `ReadingAloud/materials&embeddings` in the dataset. **Notice: The audio recording for Subject 1(male) in the reading aloud task was incomplete due to technical issues, resulting in the last chapter of *Garnett Dream* not being recorded. **